EDC Las Vegas guide

 Build the exit while you still have energy

 The weakest EDC exits happen when nobody decided anything until they were already drained.
 By that point, every extra step feels larger, every bag problem feels heavier, and every low-battery situation feels more stressful than it should.
-A simple exit plan made early usually beats a clever one invented late.
+A simple exit plan made early usually beats a clever one invented late, especially because one messy decision at the speedway can easily cost another forty-five minutes.

 • Plan for the tired version of yourself.